Researchers’ Support Pack

 Definitions

-Public contributors: patients, service users, carers and/or members of the public who are engaged by research teams for the purpose of shaping and improving their research project
+Public contributors: patients, service users, carers and/or members of the public who are engaged by research teams for the purpose of shaping and improving their research project.

-Payment/honoraria: The offer of money to recompense a public contributor for their time and expertise
+Payment/honoraria: The offer of money to recompense a public contributor for their time and expertise.

-Reimbursement: The offer of money to compensate for expenses incurred in the course of involvement activities (e.g. travel, food or accommodation costs)
+Reimbursement: The offer of money to compensate for expenses incurred in the course of involvement activities (e.g. travel, food or accommodation costs).

-Payment or Reimbursement?
+Payment or reimbursement?
 To pay or not to pay…

-Reimbursement for expenses incurred in the course of involvement activities should always be offered to public contributors to ensure that financial constraints are not a barrier to involvement and to ensure that opportunities are accessible to as wide an audience as possible.
+Reimbursement for expenses incurred in the course of involvement activities should alwaysbe offered to public contributors to ensure that financial constraints are not a barrier to involvement and to ensure that opportunities are accessible to as wide an audience as possible.
 Reimbursements do not affect benefit entitlements and should be offered whether or not further recompense is available.

 The decision about whether to offer payment for public contributions is ultimately up to the Principal Investigator of the research project.
 What is appropriate will be different for each project, depending on what is required of the public contributors, the resources available and the individual circumstances of the contributors.

-Aims and Expectations
+Aims and expectations

 Public involvement has the greatest impact when research teams have a good understanding of what they expect to gain from it.
 Everyone gets more out of the experience when expectations are made clear so that they can be adequately met by all parties.

-Contributors in Receipt of Benefits
+Contributors in receipt of benefits

 NIHR guidance from April 2022 states that payment (including non-cash payments such as gift vouchers) for involvement activities can be considered as income by HMRC and can therefore affect benefit entitlements.